Bulaohe/swoole/README.md

 # swoole
-Add Swoole to Laravel 5.8 and Lumen 5.8
+Integrate Swoole into Laravel and Lumen 5.5,5.7,5.8

 # This pacakge is a rewrite of huang-yi/laravel-swoole-http, Thanks to Huang Yi <coodeer@163.com>.

-#Notice
+# Notice
 You should reset the　instances of Singleton mode Facades Classes in the method register of your self-defined ServiceProvider like below:
 1. add clear code in the register function Facade::clearResolvedInstance('your-service-alias-name');